This 5E Fighter guide covers the latest fighting styles and subclasses from the Players Handbook to Xanathar’s Guide to Everything.

 Non Class Skills:

-- Sleight of Hand: A fun option, though not traditionally paired with the Barbarian.
+- Sleight of Hand: A fun option, though not traditionally paired with the Fighter unless you’re acting like the party Rogue.

 - Stealth: Slightly party specific, if you’re a Dex-Fighter it’s well worth getting.
 Especially if you’ve got some sneaky allies who would love surprise rounds.